at St Andrew's School, Eastbourne

 Accommodation at St Andrew's School

-Living with a family from another country is the best way to get an insight into another culture and another way of life.
+Living with a host is the best way to get an insight into another culture and another way of life.

 Elac families are chosen with great care by our accommodation officer, and are all known to us individually.
 They offer a warm welcome and a secure environment in which to live and practise your English.

-You will have breakfast and dinner with your family, as well as lunches at the weekend.
+You will have breakfast and dinner with your hosts, as well as lunches at the weekend.
 You have lunch on Monday to Friday in the school.

 Excursions from St Andrew's School